MalteJ/docker/docs/sources/reference/run.md

 By default a random MAC is generated.
 You can set the container's MAC address explicitly by providing a MAC via the `--mac-address` parameter (format:
 `12:34:56:78:9a:bc`).

-Global IPv6 networking is disabled by default.
-To assign a global IPv6 address to the container and add a default route for IPv6 set the `--global-ipv6` flag.
-This requires the daemon to be started with `--ipv6` and a global IPv6 subnet defined via daemon's `--fixed-cidr-v6` parameter.
-You can find further information about Docker's IPv6 support in the [Advanced Networking article](/articles/networking#ipv6).

 Supported networking modes are: